Guano Islands Act: Claims

-While more than 100 islands have been claimed for the United States under the Guano Islands Act, all but 10 have been withdrawn.
-The Act specifically allows the islands to be considered possessions of the U.S. The Act does not specify what the status of the territory is after it is abandoned by private U.S. interests or the guano is exhausted, creating neither obligation to nor prohibition of retaining possession.
+While more than 100 islands have been claimed for the United States under the Guano Islands Act, all but ten have been withdrawn.
+The Act specifically allows the islands to be considered possessions of the U.S. The Act does not specify the territory's status after private U.S. interests abandon it or the guano is exhausted, creating neither obligation nor prohibition of retaining possession.